codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 ## 2. Styling target large screen devices

-Many people on the Earth will tell you that you should write CSS code target mobile devices firstly (related to mobile first design).
+Many people on the Earth will tell you that you should write CSS code target mobile devices firstly (mobile first design).
 But, there's no fixed rule.
 In this tutorial, we're gonna write CSS target large screen devices before taking care of mobile devices.

 This task can be divided in sub-tasks: